 Credit Card

-Credit card usage has seen a huge increase over the past two decades across the world.
-India in particular has witnessed a huge spur in the use of card transactions in the past few years, post demonetization.
-With so many first time Credit Card users coming on the block, it is important to make nitty-gritty involved in the card transactions available to the public.
-Here in this article, we share a quick Credit Cards guide for anyone who wants start using a card.
+Credit card usage has greatly increased over the past two decades worldwide.
+India, in particular, has witnessed a massive spur in the use of card transactions in the past few years, post-demonetization.
+With so many first-time Credit Card users coming on the block, making nitty-gritty involved in the card transactions available to the public is essential.
+In this article, we share a quick Credit card guide for anyone who wants to start using a card.

 What is a Credit Card?

-A Credit Card is issued by a financial institution allowing you to use this plastic card to borrow funds from the merchant to make online and offline transactions.
-The institutions that issue these cards set a pre-approved limit for the user based on their financial situation and assess the user’s ability to pay back the funds borrowed.
+A Credit Card is issued by a financial institution, allowing you to use this plastic card to borrow funds from the merchant to make online and offline transactions.
+The institutions that give these cards set a pre-approved limit for the user based on their financial situation and assess the user's ability to pay back the funds borrowed.

-While on the outset it might look easy to get access to a Credit Card and start borrowing money, it is important to understand how the Credit Card industry works.
-You must know how to make the most out of the Credit Card facility while staying away from practices that can affect your Credit Score and reputation as a credible borrower.
+While, at the outset, it might look easy to get access to a Credit Card and start borrowing money, it is essential to understand how the Credit Card industry works.
+You must know how to make the most out of the Credit Card facility while avoiding practices that can affect your Credit Score and reputation as a credible borrower.

 Here are 10 things you should know while applying and using a Credit Card.